-This chapter describes the metadata objects that the OLAP API provides, and explains how these objects relate to the OLAP metadata objects that a database administrator specifies in the OLAP Catalog or that you create with the methods of an MdmCustomObjectFactory or an MtmPartitionedCube.
+This chapter describes the metadata objects that the OLAP API provides, and explains how these objects relate to the permanent OLAP metadata objects that a database administrator specifies.
+The chapter also describes how an application can create transient custom metadata objects.

 - Overview of the OLAP API Metadata

 - OLAP Metadata Objects

 - Overview of MDM Metadata Objects in the OLAP API

-- MdmDimension Class
+- MdmDimension Classes

-- MdmPrimaryDimension Class

-- MdmHierarchy Class

-- MdmLevel Class

-- MdmMeasure Class
+- MdmDimensionedObject Classes

-- MdmAttribute Class
+- MdmMember Classes

 - Data Type and Type of MDM Metadata Objects

+- Creating Custom Metadata Objects